Patrice Talon: Presidency (2016–2026)

-Talon was sworn in on 6 April 2016.
+Talon was inaugurated as the eighth president of Benin on 6 April 2016.
 The composition of his government was announced later that day.
 There was no prime minister, and two defeated presidential candidates who had backed Talon in the second round, Pascal Koupaki and Abdoulaye Bio-Tchane, were appointed to key posts, Secretary-General of the Presidency and Minister of State for Planning and Development, respectively.
 Talon pledged to increase Benin's fortunes in five years and improve its relationship with France.
 Some of his policy goals are to reduce the power of the executive and limit presidents to single terms of five years.
 He appointed 22 ministers, four of which were women.

 On 4 April 2017, the National Assembly failed to pass a bill that would have led to a referendum on Talon's proposal to limit presidents to a single five-year term.
 63 votes in the 83-member National Assembly were required for passage, and the bill received 60 votes.
 Talon said a few days later that he would not pursue the matter any further.
 He said he was saddened by the outcome of the vote but respected it because of his commitment to democracy.
 He declined to say whether he would stand for reelection in 2021, but eventually it became apparent that he would.
 Benin's democratic reputation has declined during Talon's presidency.
 Changes in the law mean that presidential candidates need the support of 16 members of parliament, and nearly all current MPs are members of parties that support Talon.
 It was predicted that Talon could be reelected unopposed.
 Ultimately, he was reelected with 86% of the vote.